W427697/Discord-/MIGRATION.md

 | `emotionAlias`      | This flag is no longer needed and should be deleted.        |
 | `breakingChangesV7` | This flag is no longer needed and should be deleted.        |
 | `babelModeV7`       | See [Babel mode v7 exclusively](#babel-mode-v7-exclusively) |

+#### Dark mode detection

+Storybook 7 uses `prefers-color-scheme` to detects your system's dark mode preference if a theme is not set.

+Earlier versions used the light theme by default, so if you don't set a theme and your system's settings are in dark mode, this could surprise you.

+To manually set a theme, see [the theming docs](https://storybook.js.org/docs/react/configure/theming).

 ### Core addons